said702/htr-style-transfer-personalization/README.md

 The script automatically downloads the resources required for the enabled experiments.
 If the required files are already available locally, they are reused and are not downloaded again.
 See [Data and External Resources](#data-and-external-resources) for details.

 Result CSV files are saved under `experiment_results/`, with separate subfolders for each enabled experiment.
-The binarization results are stored separately as `Style_Transfer_Binarization` and `Big_Style_Transfer_Binarization`.

 ## Configuration